Together-Java/ModernJava/src/just.md

 Not only are you liable to make a mistake typing out `java --module-path a:bunch:of:files --add-modules ALL-MODULE-PATH src/Main.java` for the 20th time, you are also just going to get annoyed doing so.[^nature]

-To remember what commands to run to do certain tasks I reccomend using a tool called "[just](https://github.com/casey/just)."
+To remember what commands to run to do certain tasks I recommend using a tool called "[just](https://github.com/casey/just)."

 ```justfile,no_run
 help: